 "The cost of war is in two parts: The cost of the battle itself, which is immediate; and the cost of care for those sent to fight the battle.
-Since most of those fighting the battle are young, that cost can continue for seventy years, or even longer.
+Since most of those fighting the battle are young, that cost can continue for sixty years, or even longer.
 But when the country needs veterans, it gets veterans; when it feels it no longer needs veterans, it forgets veterans."

 These are the poignant words of a now deceased 100% disabled combat veteran of the Vietnam War generation.
-The truth of his words should long survive him, and should be remembered not only on this Veterans Day 2020, but every day -if we Americans are to "keep faith" with all those veterans who have served and sacrificed in defense of American freedom.
+The truth of his words should long survive him, and should be remembered not only on this Veterans Day, November 11, 2022, but every day - if we Americans are to "keep faith" with all those veterans who have served and sacrificed in defense of American freedom.

 Maj.
-Gen. Patrick H. Brady (USA, ret.), a recipient of the Medal of Honor for his heroism in the Vietnam War, has written in tribute to America's veterans: "America, under our Constitution, has no hereditary class of 'nobility.'
+Gen. Patrick H. Brady (USA, ret.), a recipient of the Medal of Honor for his heroism in the Vietnam War who is regarded as America's most decorated living veteran, has written in tribute to America's veterans: "America, under our Constitution, has no hereditary class of 'nobility.'
 America's nobles are her veterans."

-There are an estimated 23-million living American veterans.
+There are an estimated more than 18-million living American veterans.
 It has rightly been said of them, and of all Veterans who have served in defense of freedom, including those serving now: "All gave some, some gave all."